RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

 \subsection{Results of RQ1 (Code Representations for Fine-Tuning)}

 In RQ1, we investigate the most effective code representations for fine-tuning an LLM for program repair.
 The results of the evaluation are presented in \autoref{tab:rq1_results}, which shows the effectiveness of each code representation setting on both test benchmarks.
-The table is structured as follows: the first column displays the code representations, the second and third meta-columns show the repair effectiveness results on, respectively, Defects4J v2 (single-function) and HumanEval-Java (single-function).
+The table is structured as follows: the first column displays the code representations, the second \new{to fourth} meta-columns show the repair effectiveness results on, respectively, \new{the single-function subsets of} Defects4J v2, HumanEval-Java, \new{and GitBug-Java}.
 Recall that the repair effectiveness evaluation is measured by the four patch assessment metrics described in \autoref{sec:exp:assess}.

 Our baselines (rows 1 and 2) use the original non-fine-tuned CodeLLaMA-7B, with the IR3xOR2 and IR4xOR2 code representations respectively.
 We computed the baseline performance for other representations, and these are the most effective way to prompt the non-fine-tuned model \cite{jiang2023impact}, making them the strongest possible baselines.